 Snaptain specialize in producing inexpensive drones that almost anyone, of any age, can potentially fly and enjoy.
-Packed with features, the Snaptain S5C Drone certainly has a lot to offer, but will it soar smoothly into the air or drop like a rock to the ground?
+Packed with features, the Snaptain S5C Drone (which is available here) certainly has a lot to offer, but will it soar smoothly into the air or drop like a rock to the ground?

 Our Score for the Snaptain S5C Drone

 Overall Expert Rating

 The box measures 3.3 x 9.5 x 14.0 inches, is slim and fairly lightweight, with a plastic handle at the top that could potentially allow it to be used as a carrying case.
 The drone, controller and accessories are all in molded plastic packaging, and while they’re all securely held in place, care is needed when removing the drone as it’s packed a little more tightly than the other components.

 Inside the box you’ll find:

 - 2 x Drone batteries

 - 1 x USB charging cable

 - 4 x Propeller guards